 Thunder BOOM's turned into crackle-snap-POWs, and KatieBelle could feel the car being tossed around like a ship on a stormy sea.

 The car stopped moving, and a cold wet wind rushed in.
 KatieBelle tried to pry her eyes open, but she was just too tired.
 Then she was in her daddy's arms again, until he set her on her feet was pushing her forward.

-KatieBelle was frozen.
-He wanted her to go, but go where?
+KatieBelle was frozen in place.
+Daddy wanted her to go, but go where?
 She was so glad when her mama picked her up.

 The steps down into the cellar scared KatieBelle.
 It was dark, and there were cobwebs and spiders in the corners.
+She wished Mama hadn't put her down.
 The concrete steps were crooked and uneven.
 She couldn't see the bottom.

 Her mama shone a flashlight down the stairs, and took hold of KatieBelle's hand, but she was still afraid she was going to fall.

-KatieBelle didn't remember seeing her mama ask for her daddy's coat, but when she wrapped it around KatieBelle, it felt like a blanket of peace.
+KatieBelle didn't hear her mama ask for Daddy's coat, but when Mama wrapped it around KatieBelle, it She breathed in her daddy's smell and felt like she was under blanket of peace.

-KatieBelle lay down on her mama's lap, and the thunder, the wind, and the hiss of the lantern sang her to sleep.
+KatieBelle lay her head down on her mama's lap, and the thunder, the wind, and the hiss of the lantern rocked her to sleep.

 Fiction Friday is a weekly opportunity for writers to share their work and receive a smidgen of feedback.
 It's also a GREAT place for readers to peruse inspiring and encouraging fiction from up-and-coming new authors.

 Our hostess this week is is the bubbly, vivacious, and multi-talented Sara Harricharian.
 Dash on over to her fiction blog, Fiction Fusion for more ... yes you guessed it, FICTION! :-)